Man Utd boss Jose Mourinho is reportedly interested in snapping up midfielder Alex Oxlade-Chamberlain if there is a rebuild at Arsenal this summer.

 If that is indeed the case, then it would take around £25m for Mourinho to prise the England international away from the Emirates, as that was the fee quoted by The Telegraph in December when the report was that Liverpool were keen on signing him.

-That valuation may or may not have changed by now as the 23-year-old has put in a string of impressive performances in midfield and so he has certainly proven his quality and importance in the Arsenal team.
+Liverpool remain Bet365‘s favourites to sign the Ox, but that valuation may have changed by now as the 23-year-old has put in a string of impressive performances in midfield and so he has certainly proven his quality and importance in the Arsenal team.

 However, others will argue that he hasn’t reached his potential yet and perhaps the best move for both parties is for him to leave the Gunners and start elsewhere.